Uvindu96/Uvindu96/README.md

 - 🔭 I’m currently working on ...
 Serverless Computing
 - 🌱 I’m currently learning ...AWS Cloud Services
-- 👯 I’m looking to collaborate on ...Machine Learning
+- 👯 I’m looking to collaborate on ...Cloud based Microservices
 - 🤔 I’m looking for help with ...Cloud based ML
 - 💬 Ask me about ...Cloud Stuff
 - 📫 How to reach me ...[Linkdin:](https://www.linkedin.com/in/uvindu-dharmawardana-57aa13143/)